-“A public media archive and fair use advocacy network that supports the transformative reuse of media in scholarly and creative contexts.”
+“Critical Commons is a public media archive and fair use advocacy network that supports the transformative reuse of media in scholarly and creative contexts.”
 Users post video clips, often with written commentary.

 - Khan Academy

-- Library of Congress Webcasts
+- Library of Congress Event Videos

-- Medline Plus Anatomy Videos
+- Medline Plus: Health Videos

 “These animated videos show the anatomy of body parts and organ systems and how diseases and conditions affect them.”

-- U.S. National Archives (on YouTube)
+- U.S. National Archives (YouTube)

-A “free and open access educational video lectures repository.
+This site is a “free and open access educational video lectures repository.
 The lectures are given by distinguished scholars and scientists at the most important and prominent events like conferences, summer schools, workshops and science promotional events from many fields of Science.”

 - World Lecture Project

-- YouTube Teachers
+- YouTube Learning

 Under each item, see directions for finding Creative Commons–licensed photos and images, specifically.

-- Flickr Advanced Search – Creative Commons
+- Flickr Advanced Search

 - The Gender Spectrum Collection: Stock Photos Beyond the Binary